nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### FindCommandParser Class
 The `FindCommandParser` class implements `Parser<FindCommand>` and it is responsible for parsing input arguments with the `parse` method to create a new `FindCommand` object.
 It contains private methods which checks for the presence of multiple prefixes and invalid keywords, which will throw a `ParseException` if detected.

 Its `parse` method takes in a string of user input.
 If there are no multiple prefixes found and user input is not empty, it would then check for the type of prefix present as well as whether there is a preamble before the prefix and after the `find` input command.
 This ensures that there are no invalid command formats used by the user.
+An example of a preamble in the user input would be `find hi n/Lab 3`, whereby "hi" makes it an invalid command format.

-If no invalid command format is detected, each keyword in the string of keywords are parsed in a for loop.
+If no invalid command format is detected, each keyword in the `List<String>` of keywords are parsed in a for loop.
 For name, module code and priority keywords, parsing is done via its parse method in `ParserUtil` to ensure that each keyword is valid.
 These parse methods are `parseName`, `parseModuleCode` and `parsePriority` respectively and they throw `ParseExceptions` in the event of invalid input.

 For date or time keywords, Regular expressions are used to identify its format, with date format being identified with `^\\d{2}-\\d{2}-\\d{4}$` and time format being identified with `^\\d{4}$`.
 Once the date and time keywords inputted by the user are identified, date keywords are parsed into `LocalDate` and time keywords are parsed into `LocalTime`.
 A `ParseException` will be thrown if a `DateTimeException` is caught in the event of failed parsing of date with `DateTimeFormatter` pattern `dd_MM-uuuu` or time with the `DateTimeFormatter` pattern `HHmm`.

 ##### FindCommand Class
 The `FindCommand` class extends abstract class `Command` and it is responsible for finding assignments based on the user's input keywords.
 It contains static `String` attributes of error messages to be displayed in the event of invalid user input, and a `Predicate<Assignment>` attribute, `predicate`.
 The constructor of `FindCommand` takes in a `Predicate<Assignment>` depending on the prefix or keywords in the user's input and its attribute `predicate` is initialized to this value.